The Future the US Military is Constructing: a Giant, Armed Nervous System

 That means everything from F-35 jets overhead to the destroyers on the sea to the armor of the tanks crawling over the land to the multiplying devices in every troops’ pockets.
 Every weapon, vehicle, and device connected, sharing data, constantly aware of the presence and state of every other node in a truly global network.
 The effect: an unimaginably large cephapoloidal nervous system armed with the world’s most sophisticated weaponry.

 In recent months, the Joint Chiefs of Staff put together the newest version of their National Military Strategy.
-Unlike previous ones, it is classified.
-But executing a strategy requiring buy-in and collaboration across the services.
+Unlike previous ones, it's classified.
+But executing the strategy will require buy-in and collaboration across the services.
 In recent months, at least two of the service chiefs talked openly about the strikingly similar direction that they are taking their forces.
 Standing before a sea of dark- blue uniforms at a September Air Force Association event in Maryland, Air Force Chief of Staff Gen. David Goldfein said he had “refined” his plans for the Air Force after discussions with the Joint Chiefs “as part of the creation of the classified military strategy.”

 The future for the Air Force?
 The service needed to be more like a certain electric-car manufacturer.